Sherri Kendall, Chief Executive Officer

 Patterson has been with AVDA since 2009.
 A Beaumont, Texas, native, she earned a Bachelor’s of Science in Psychology with a minor in Sociology.
 After completing her undergraduate studies, she pursued an advanced degree from Texas Southern University, earning a Master of Arts in Clinical Psychology in May of 2008.
 She is a Licensed Professional Counselor and has experience in administering social and coping skills training, behavior and symptom management, crisis intervention, anger management, medication-related education, parenting and family skills training and resiliency and disease management.

-Maria Casco, Director of Advocacy Services
+Lourdes Carrillo, Director of Advocacy & Counseling Services

 Lauren Summerville, Director of Development

-Marie Jacinto, Director of Public Relations
+Marie Jacinto, Director of Communications

 Safety alert: Computer use can be monitored and is impossible to completely clear.
 If you are afraid that your internet or computer usage might be monitored, use a safer computer, call your local hotline, or call the National Domestic Violence Hotline at 1-800-799-SAFE (7233) or TTY 1-800-787-3224.